Employee & Volunteers

 I particularly enjoy seeing the difference that wheelchair dance and wheelchair dance sport can make to disabled people’s lives and I look forward to seeing the sport and dance activity grown in the UK

-Louise Sampson – Officials Officer
+Louise Sampson – Technical Officer

 Desperate to join my older sister, I started dancing at the age of three with Miss Viva Henshaw of the Whincroft School of Dancing.
 I took my first Imperial Medal just before my fourth birthday and completed the Imperial Medal and Awards as a juvenile and junior in both roles.
 During these early years I enjoyed performing and competing in both medallist festivals and open competitions securing top finalist placing on a number of occasions.

 I turned professional at seventeen; passing both Associate qualifications in Ballroom and Latin American by the time I was twenty-one.
 Whilst building my teaching career, I have continued my professional development in dance performance and technical theory initially under the watchful eyes of Martin Simmonds and, latterly, with Miss Anne Lingard and Simon Cruwys.
 I am currently studying for the Fellowship grade in Latin with Simon.

 I am the principal of my own school ‘Rhythm & Dance’ which provides dance tuition in East Dorset.
 My teaching experience covers a wide age range from the under 6’s to senior citizens.
 I particular enjoy assisting pupils within the school that have special needs including autism and learning difficulties.
 Rhythm & Dance offers both pupils and students from local educational establishments the opportunity of work experience and participation in the Duke of Edinburgh Award scheme.
 I promote a positive atmosphere to the pupils and actively encourage participation in medal examinations and competitions.